kajtekajtek/aplikacje-przemyslowe2025/zad2/plan.md

 - [ ] Create ImportSummary and CompanyStatistics model classes
 - [ ] Create exception package with InvalidDataException and ApiException
 - [ ] Add Gson dependency to service/pom.xml
+- [ ] Update addEmployee and removeEmployee methods with null handling and int return values
 - [ ] Implement ImportService with CSV parsing and validation
 - [ ] Implement ApiService with HTTP client and JSON parsing
 - [ ] Add validateSalaryConsistency and getCompanyStatistics methods